abhimanyu-x/FinLens/readme.md

-Give individual investors the research tools that hedge funds pay millions for
+The research tools for individual investors that hedge funds pay millions for!

 https://finlens-research.vercel.app/